-With the present situation, the price of honey is beginning to sting.
+With the present situation, honey prices in the Philippines begin to sting.
 The global demand for honey is increasing as it has become popular with people who are into healthy lifestyles.
-This coincides with the decreasing bee populations that negatively impacts mass production.
+This coincides with the decreasing bee populations that negatively impact mass production.

-These days, several products sold as pure honey in the supermarket or in online shops are actually fake.
+These days, several fake honey brands are being sold as pure honey in the supermarket, online shops, or in marketplaces like Shopee and Lazada.
 These are adulterated, or honey mixed with cheap sugar syrups.
 Many are essentially honey blends from plants such as corn, rice, sugar cane, wheat, and beet syrups.
 These blends are usually cheaper since they are easier to produce than pure honey.

 Now there’s nothing wrong with blends, providing they are labeled as such.
 But many companies claim these syrups as honey and even worse as PURE honey.
 You may think you have found a bargain, but there is a huge possibility that what you have really purchased is FAKE honey.
 These could be harmful to people who need to monitor their glycemic indexes, or who are taking it as a daily health supplement.